johnnymast/redbox-tracker/README.md

 ## WORK IN PROGRESS!

-This package is still being developed.
+This package is in development.
 Using this package at this point is discouraged.

 ## TODO